-Against this backdrop, in 2015, the Institute for Global Environmental Strategies (IGES) initiated a project on “Sustainable Development Goals, Targets and Indicators” which focuses on SDG indicators, data collection and the analysis of the interlinkages of SDG targets.
-A lot of policy documents and scientific literature point out that SDGs and targets interact with each other in an indivisible way.
-Achieving one goal or target may contribute to achieving other goals or targets.
+Against this backdrop, the Institute for Global Environmental Strategies (IGES) has implemented a project on “Sustainable Development Goals Interlinkages and Indicators”.
+Initiated by IGES Executive Director Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets since 2015.
+SDGs targets interact with each other in an indivisible way.
+On the one hand, achieving one goal or target may contribute to achieving other goals or targets.
 For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequality (Goal 10) will reinforce poverty eradication (Goal 1).
-The pursuit of one objective may conflict with the achievement of another.
+On the other hand, the pursuit of one objective may conflict with the achievement of another.
 For example, an increase in agricultural production to help end hunger (Goal 2) can result in an increase in water use for irrigation which may compete with water demand for achieving universal access to drinking water (Goal 6).
-The SDGs and targets form a complicated network of interlinkages.
-Analysing the interlinkages can help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.
+Understanding the SDG interlinkages can support policy integration and help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.

 The geographical coverage in this project—nine Asian countries—is based on IGES expertise in these countries.
 In addition, this regional coverage (with representative countries from East Asia, Southeast Asia, and South Asia) comprises a unique group that plays an increasingly important role in the global economy.
 Focusing on a limited number of countries also helps to conduct more in-depth country-specific studies.
 Similar research can be duplicated and extended to other countries when the required data is available.